reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/Event_MsBuildAIDayKeynote.md

 ### Effortless Test Case Generation

-Jolynn demonstrated how Copilot excels at test case generation with the simple command /tests.
+**Joylynn Kirui** demonstrated how Copilot excels at test case generation with the simple command /tests.
 This functionality can significantly expedite the testing phase of development, saving time and effort for developers.

 ### Suggestions and Borrowing: Enhancing Efficiency